pedrolcl/sonivox/README.md

 * `USE_16BITS_SAMPLES`: Uses 16 bits samples (instead of 8 bit).
 ON by default.
 The rendered audio uses always 16 bits.
 * `BUILD_SHARED_LIBS`: to control the generation and install of both the static or shared libraries from the sources.
 (ON by default).
 * `BUILD_TESTING`: ON by default, to control if the unit tests are built, which require Google Test.
 * `BUILD_APPLICATION`: ON by default, to build and install the CLI program.
+ON by default.
 * `NEW_HOST_WRAPPER`: Uses the new CRT-based host wrapper for faster file loading.
 ON by default.
+* `SF2_SUPPORT`: Enable SF2 support and float DCF.
+ON by default.
+* `ZLIB_SUPPORT`: Enable XMF ZLIB Unpacker support.
+ON by default.
+* `BUILD_MANPAGE`: Build the manpage of the CLI program.
+OFF by default.

 * `MAX_VOICES`: Maximum number of voices.
 64 by default.

 See also the [CMake documentation](https://cmake.org/cmake/help/latest/index.html) for common build options.